-For instance, what works for my hormonal chin and mouth-centric breakouts likely won't be the best solution for a friend who gets the occasional red angry bump or two.
-This is why consulting a dermatologist, certified esthetician, or even a registered dietician is paramount.
-All that is to say we've been reading and overhearing more and more chatter in regard to the relationship between skin health and probiotics, with many people saying the addition of probiotics (be it via supplement or skincare) might be the fix for a blemish-prone complexion.
-But could popping a bacteria-laden pill or switching out our skincare routine with probiotic-enriched formulas really be the answer?
-Curious and, yes, a little skeptical, we reached out to some of the industry's best dermatologists and nutritionists to get their professional opinion on the matter.
+Despite giving up hope for a miracle skin solution for everyone, we've been overhearing more and more chatter about the relationship between good skin and the health of the bacteria in your gut.
+Many people say the addition of probiotics (be it via supplement or skincare) might be the fix for a blemish-prone complexion, but could popping a bacteria-laden pill or switching out our skincare routine with probiotic-enriched formulas be the answer?
+We spoke to dermatologists Dendy Engelman, MD, and Joshua Zeichner, MD, to get their professional opinion on the matter.

 What Are Probiotics?